clartaq/cwiki/README.md

 ## Warning ##

 CWiki is alpha-quality software.
 It does useful things, but many planned features are not present.
 (The program will usually tell you so if you try to do something that it cannot accomplish yet.
 Or it might just crash.)
 Probably full of bugs too.
-See the "To Do" page and the "[Issues](https://bitbucket.org/David_Clark/cwiki/issues?status=new&status=open)" page in the project repository.
+See the "[Issues](https://github.com/clartaq/cwiki/issues)" page in the project repository.

 ## Features ##